-- A. Defined as temporary and the facility has no control over it - B. Back-to-back urgent business needs must be raised as a non-compliance - C. WRAP allows facilities to work up to 13 consecutive working days only under urgent business needs - a.
+- A. Defined as temporary and the facility has no control over it - B. Back-to-back urgent business needs must be raised as a non-compliance - C. WRAP allows facilities to work up to 13 consecutive working days only under urgent business needs

+- a.
 The 14th day must be a rest day - b.
-Auditors must follow local law for number of consecutive days allowed in the country - D. Should there be a WHAP report for UBN? - a.
+If local law for the number of consecutive days allowed is stricter, then local law controls; otherwise, WRAP guidelines must be followed - D. Should there be a WHAP report for UBN? - a.
 If the facility is within legal working hours, then a WHAP is not needed - b.
 Auditor should check other periods to see if facility worked excessive overtime hours, which would require a WHAP